themosis/documentation/controllers.md

 Dependency injection
 --------------------

-The Themosis framework now implements the [Illuminate\Container](https://laravel.com/docs/5.7/container) in order to resolve controllers.
+The Themosis framework implements the [Illuminate\Container](https://laravel.com/docs/container) in order to resolve controllers.
 As a result, you can now type-hint any dependencies your controller may need in its constructor or public methods.

 ### Constructor injection